thislooksfun/SwiftlySearch/README.md

-# THIS PROJECT IS DEPRECATED
+# THIS PROJECT IS OBSOLETE

-iOS 15 introduced [`.searchable()`](<https://developer.apple.com/documentation/swiftui/form/searchable(text:placement:)>), which is an official, native, first-party search bar for SwiftUI.
-As such this project is no longer necessary.
-I will continue to keep it around for projects that need to support older versions, but it will no longer be actively developed and you should switch to the new system once you have the choice.
+iOS 15 introduced [`.searchable()`][searchable], which is an official search bar implementation for SwiftUI.
+As such this project is now obsolete.
+I will continue to keep it around as a polyfill for apps targeting \<iOS 15, but it will no longer be actively developed and you should switch to the new system as soon as you can.
 Thank you all for your support, and happy coding!

 # SwiftlySearch